robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Mara set the reed boning down with a soft, decisive click.

-“You’re confusing coping with virtue,” Mara said dryly.
+“You’re confusing coping with virtue.”
+Mara's voice was drier than usual.

 Sarah opened her mouth.
 But Mara wasn’t done.